delaneyj/datastar/backends/go/site/static/md/reference/plugins_attributes.md

 If any signal in the expression changes, the event listener will be updated to reflect the new value of the signal automatically.

+An `evt` variable is available in the expression which represents the event object.

 **Note:** the `data-on-*` matches DOM events, however there are currently a few special cases for custom events.

 1.  `data-on-load` which is triggered when the element is loaded into the DOM.